DailySoccer/EpicEleven/README.md

     $ brew install mongo
 	$ brew install postgres

-- To run the server:
+- To run the server with debugging enabled:

-    $ backend> activator debug run
+    $ backend> ./debug.sh

 - Install Intellij Idea 13 and then follow this instructions: